-The It’s Time To Talk Committee would respectfully request that any of this material used is to be done so, with prior approval and acknowledgement for the material being credited to the Canterbury-Bankstown It’s Time To Talk Committee.
+The It’s Time To Talk Committee would respectfully request that use of any of this material is done so with prior approval.
+The Committee also requests for material used to acknowledge the Canterbury-Bankstown It’s Time To Talk Committee.

 Acknowledgement paragraph on promotional material to be “Event organisers would like to acknowledge the Canterbury-Bankstown It’s Time To Talk Committee, established in 2007, to educate and raise awareness of the issue of domestic violence.”